-In America, multiculturalism is only acceptable if it is bourgeois, and “bourgeois” is a credible term used in socio-economic and socio-political analysis for most levels of society delineated by a professional class and an upper middle income to upper income strata.
+In America, multiculturalism is only acceptable if it is bourgeois, and “bourgeois” is a credible term used in socio-economic and socio-political analysis of a society delineated by a professional class and an upper middle income––at least in the conventional sense of bourgeois.
 It is not an age specific reference that has no more import or importance than the slang of your grandfather’s radical youth.
-Our degraded college education notwithstanding, what we now deem in our ignorance, pretentious.
+Our degraded college education notwithstanding, bourgeois is what we now deem in our ignorance, pretentious.
 Nonetheless, if it is bourgeois, this new mu;ticulturalism, then its political body has been infected by the tapeworm of American Capitalism, a kind of American consumerist parasite internalized by all those from everywhere else in the world.
-Our worldwide influence everywhere pervasive, invasive, distorting, informing as putting in form through the dissemination of American information.
-Even in our academies of higher learning, as long as multiculturalism remains bourgeois liberal and Americanist, it stays acceptable; culture being no more than the dress you wear, the suit you put on, a fake or an artificially theatrical sense of authenticity.
+Our worldwide influence everywhere pervasive, invasive, distorting, informing as meant when it infers having been put in form through the dissemination of American information––oh how we love being informed, all information being in . . . formation.
+Even in our academies of higher learning, as long as multiculturalism remains bourgeois liberal and Americanist, it stays acceptable––culture being no more than the dress you wear, the suit you put on, an artificially theatrical sense of authenticity?

-The First Amendment is not for the the great social en-masse, if you permit me; it is firstly and lastly for you and for me, but also for him and for her, as it is for everyone, each and every single separate person regardless of race, of color, of ethnicity, of political or religious persuasion, often neither very different form the other.
-Although, this unique freedom for everyone not exactly for all has just that, a conundrum; not exactly all because all is all, not everyone; everyone and all are distinct, grammatically, thus rhetorically, but also metaphysically.
+The First Amendment is not for the the great social en-masse, if you permit me; it is firstly and lastly for you and for me, but also for him and for her, as it is for everyone, each and every single separate person regardless of race, of color, of ethnicity, of political or religious persuasion . . . identity . . . often neither very different form the other.
+Although, this unique freedom for everyone not exactly for all has just that, a conundrum; not exactly all because all is all, not everyone; everyone and all are distinct, grammatically, thus rhetorically, but also metaphysically . . . thus, socio-political, most especially, socio-economically.

 Nonetheless, irrespective of institutional protection of my freedom, each one of us remains macrocosmic to any sum total of all the rest of us, no matter how many bureaucrats recite the hymns of state by heart, no matter how many of them rationalize to the contrary, or enact policies that put our civil liberties in jeopardy of being taken away by the state.

 I knew she would never know that she was helping turn American values of justice in a swing toward the will to power; a human societal variation on survival of the fittest.
-This will to power traced along lines of fitness will resemble either the strongest in force, whether brutal or otherwise; or strength as richness, richness as moneyed elites taking and exercising oligarchic power over our lives, pulling the strings of those who pull the strings of bureaucracy, but also legislators, even Presidents.
+This will to power traced along lines of fitness will resemble either the strongest in force, whether brutal or otherwise; or strength as richness, richness as moniyed elites taking and exercising oligarchic power over our lives, pulling the strings of those who pull the strings of bureaucracy, but also legislators, even Presidents.
 Obama, O bankers!
 The Democrats are just as monied, just as powerful as are the Republicans.
-When they stand on podiums to tell me they speak for the people, I guess I must be grateful for the lesser of two evils.
+When they stand on podiums to tell me they speak for the people, I guess I must be grateful for the lesser of two evils?
+They are truly heinous.

 The banks got right behind Obama; the same banks that almost plunged us into economic chaos were right there to support him.
 But then in a Union dispute with the above mentioned supervisor’s agency, one arbitrated between her organization and my union, one for a violation of contact she had initiated and found backing for by management, cutting hours from my full-time schedule when it had become known that I was making more money than she was because I had been there several more years than she, she lied and lied again, and again, under oath (but without fear of punishment for perjury) even fabricating memos I had never received, all in an effort to circumnavigate around a contractual agreement protecting workers against the arbitrary infringement from management on their livelihood and the number of hours they worked.